Kenny (2006 film): Plot

 Kenny is a mockumentary that follows the fictional Kenny through his daily life.
 His work and his personal relationships are explored as Kenny goes about his day-to-day activities and speaks directly to the camera and his audience.
 Kenny provides a most basic service to the community, portable toilets.

 The audience sees Kenny interviewing potential clients and involved in major public events.
 It is important to Kenny to know the kind of food and drink to be served at these events as this will determine the level of service he provides.
 Never ashamed of his job, despite the disparagement of some (including his own family), Kenny regards himself as a professional.
 Even at the most prestigious events for which he caters, Kenny realises that the most glamorous will need his portable toilets.

 He sees life in all of its complexities through the need of his services.
 Kenny takes his son, Jesse, to visit his father, but is hampered by his ex-wife's obstructiveness and his father's bitterness.

 When Kenny travels to Nashville to attend a toilet convention, he is thrilled to travel outside his native Melbourne.
 His ingenuity, friendship and commitment to his profession opens business opportunities in Japan and the potential for a new relationship with Jackie, a flight attendant, but he must return home prematurely when his father suffers a medical emergency.

-In an attempt at bonding, Kenny, his wealthy brother David and their father go camping.
+In an attempt at bonding, Kenny, his wealthy brother David, and their father go camping.
 After half a day, David leaves in disdain.
-After Kenny tries to defend David, his father tells Kenny to step out of his brothers shadow and stick up for himself, which prompts Kenny to consider his life.
+After Kenny tries to defend David, his father tells Kenny to step out of his brother's shadow and stick up for himself, which prompts Kenny to consider his life.
 He reveals that his success in Nashville has led to the offer of a promotion, and though his father urges him to accept, Kenny is unsure.

 When Kenny's ex-wife unexpectedly leaves him with Jesse on the day of the Melbourne Cup, his busiest day of the year, Kenny finds his son to be an able and cheerful assistant.
 However, prejudice against his work again appears, with customers complaining that a child should not be made to clean toilets, prompting Kenny to ask Jesse to stay in the office.
 When he returns to find Jesse gone, Kenny searches the venue in a panic and eventually finds him at the toilets, wanting to help again.

 That night, as he is about to drive away in his septic tank truck after a long and exhausting day, Kenny's way is blocked by a luxury car whose driver insensitively brushes off his requests to move.
 Kenny breaks his longstanding habit of amiability to fill the man's car with human waste, a suggestion that perhaps Kenny has decided to stick up for himself a little bit more.
 Finally, Kenny declines the opportunity to become an executive and seeks out Jackie to renew their relationship.